redhouanemessaoud/AWS-Security-Guardrails-TF/README.md

 1. **checkov-requirements.py** - Parses and standardizes security requirements from Checkov.
 2. **prowler-requirements.py** - Parses and standardizes security requirements from Prowler.
-3. **requirements-generator.py** - Uses an LLM to consolidate and enhance security requirements.
+3. **requirements-generator.py** - Uses an LLM to consolidate and enhance security requirements (Claude via Bedrock by default, optionally Hugging Face).
 4. **terraform-creator.py** - Uses an LLM to generate Terraform modules based on consolidated requirements or custom input.
+By default this uses Claude through Bedrock, but you can enable a Hugging Face model using the same environment variables as above.

 ---